Trafikito/trafikito-support/content/blog/what-is-a-workspace.md

 tags: [workspace]
 ---

 At Trafikito you can monitor several servers at once.
 Whether you have a database running on 3 servers, a web application on another, some caching on the next or maybe several projects and microservices running on different machines.
-The bottom line is <strong>you need to monitor several different machines at once</strong>.
+The bottom line is **you need to monitor several different machines at once**.
 With Trafikito you can combine all servers in a single workspace and have a great overview of all your servers at once.

 <!--more-->